Mikea15/mikea15.github.io/_posts/2019-11-16-parallelizing-ray-tracing.md

 ## Threads and Blocks

 The next implementation involves creating N-Threads, the number of threads my CPU can run concurrently, and splitting the image into N blocks of image rows.
-I&#8217;ll be using a std::condition_variable to determine if each thread has finished as well, and we&#8217;ll see if this improves our program.
+I'll be using a std::condition_variable to determine if each thread has finished as well, and we'll see if this improves our program.

 <div class="wp-block-image">
   <figure class="aligncenter size-large"><img src="http://mikeadev.net/wp-content/uploads/image-10.png" alt="" /></figure>